merenlab/anvio.org/help/main/programs/anvi-profile/index.md

 If you're planning to later merge this sample with others, it is better to perform clustering while running <span class="artifact-p">[anvi-merge](/help/main/programs/anvi-merge)</span> than at this stage.

-However, if you want to bin this single sample or otherwise want clustering to happen, simply use the tag `--cluster-contigs`.
+However, if you want to bin this single sample or otherwise want clustering to happen, just use the tag `--cluster-contigs`.

 If you do plan to cluster, you can set a custom distance metric or a custom linkage method.

 ### Variability

-Anvi-profile will discard variability data below certain thresholds to reduce noise.
-After all, if you have a single C read at a position with 1000X coverage where all other reads are T, this is probably not a variant position that you want to investigate further.
+Anvi-profile will throw away variability data below certain thresholds to reduce noise.
+After all, if you have a single C read at a position with a 1000X coverage where all other reads are T, this is probably not a variant position that you want to investigate further.
 By default, it will not analyze positions with coverage less than 10X, and it will further discard variants based on [this criteria](https://merenlab.org/2015/07/20/analyzing-variability/#de-novo-characterization-and-reporting-of-snvs).

 However, you can change the coverage threshold using the  `--min-coverage-for-variability` flag.
 You can also report every variability position using the flag `--report-variability-full`.

 For example, if you wanted to view every variant, you would profile with the following: